Is Google Assistant not working on your Android? Maybe, it’s unhappy with you, or you are just facing a Google assistant issue on your Android device.

 4. Enable Hey Google

-The hands-free use of the Google Assistant using the “Hey Google” command is enjoyed by all users.
-When the Assistant won’t launch even after reciting the said command; you may wonder, if the voice command is actually enabled.
+The hands-free use of Google Assistant using the “Hey Google” command is enjoyed by all users.
+When the Assistant won’t launch even after reciting the said command, you may wonder if the voice command is actually enabled.

 If you are trying to use Google Assistant for the first time, then it is possibly disabled by default.
 If you often use Google Assistant and it is suddenly acting this way, then you may have accidentally disabled it.

 Or if you have installed a new Android update, then possibly it was disabled during the update installation.
-Whatever the actual situation is, you have to manually enable “Hey Google”.
+Whatever the actual situation is, you have to enable “Hey Google” manually.